 Area: <write in=""></write>

-Component: <write in=""></write> >
+Component: <write in=""></write>

-Actions taken Challenges or Barriers Successes or Helpful Factors Progress made Next steps
+steps

 Facilitator Evaluation

 Finally, you and any co-facilitators should evaluate the training programme's effectiveness.
 This can be done not only from formal written and external observation, but also from your own reactions.
 Here are questions you may ask yourself about the quality of your training.
 Responses to these questions can be used to improve the next Ethics of tuberculosis prevention, care and control training course offering: